m-dunbar/terraform_integration_templates/README.md

 Initial baseline deployment, including reconfiguration and migration of all backend configs is implemented via the included `Makefile`, as documented in the top-level README.Makefile.md.

+#### A note about 'backend.tf.noop' specifically

+In order to perform the initial bootstrap, backend configurations must initially be set to noop, until the required minimum requirements are provisioned.
+In order to ensure that working changes within the local copy of the repo do not interfere with effective experimentation and deployment, .gitignore include `*.backend.tf`.
+For consistency and practicality, all backend.tf files include the `.noop` suffix, and are automatically copied to `.backend.tf` at the appropriate time when using the relevant `make` command.
+No manual intervention is required.
+Don't remove the .noop suffixes from these files yourself.
+Let make manage them for you.

 ## Infrastructure as Code (IaC)

 WHEN COMPLETE, THIS SET OF TEMPLATES WILL PROVIDE: